 - For first-time mothers, lightening often happens a few weeks before birth.
 For women who have had babies before, it may not happen until labor has begun.

-Your water breaks: When the amniotic sac (bag of fluid around the baby) breaks, you will feel fluid leak from your vagina.
+Your water breaks.
+When the amniotic sac (bag of fluid around the baby) breaks, you will feel fluid leak from your vagina.
 It may come out in a trickle or a gush.

 - For most women, contractions come within 24 hours after the bag of water breaks.

-Diarrhea: Some women have the urge to go to the bathroom often to empty their bowels.
+Diarrhea.
+Some women have the urge to go to the bathroom often to empty their bowels.
 If this happens and your stools are looser than normal, you may be going into labor.

-Nesting: There's no science behind the theory, but plenty of women feel the sudden urge to "nest" right before labor starts.
+Nesting.
+There is no science behind the theory, but plenty of women feel the sudden urge to "nest" right before labor starts.
 If you feel the need to vacuum the entire house at 3 a.m., or finish your work in the baby's nursery, you may be getting ready for labor.

-In real labor, your contractions will:
+In true labor, your contractions will:

-- Come regularly and get closer together
+- Come regularly and get closer together (about 5 to 10 minutes apart)

 - Last from 30 to 70 seconds, and will get longer